sabbelasichon/typo3-rector/docs/all_rectors_overview.md

 ## ExtensionComposerRector

-Add extra extension_key in `composer.json` and add option default constraint
+Add extra extension-key in `composer.json` and add option default constraint

 :wrench: **configure it!**